Mexican president thanks Trump for not mentioning border wall at summit | Politics

 Mexican president thanks Trump for not mentioning border wall at summit

-Mexican President Andres Manuel Lopez Obrador on Friday expressed his gratitude to Donald Trump for avoiding in public the thorny subject of the U.S. president's promised border wall during the two leaders' summit in Washington earlier this week.
+Mexican President Andres Manuel Lopez Obrador on Friday expressed gratitude to Donald Trump for avoiding in public the thorny subject of the U.S. president's promised border wall during a summit in Washington earlier this week.

-Lopez Obrador also thanked his U.S. counterpart for a less "discriminatory tone" during his visit, a rare reference from the Mexican leader to Trump's past insults toward Mexico and its migrants.
-"We thank him for not raising the subject (of the border wall) in public," Lopez Obrador told reporters at a regular government news conference, adding that the wall was mentioned during a White House dinner "but without the purpose of imposing anything."
+Lopez Obrador also thanked his U.S. counterpart for a less "discriminatory tone" during his visit, a reference to Trump's past insults toward Mexico and its migrants.
+"We thank him for not raising the subject (of the border wall) in public," Lopez Obrador told reporters at a news conference, adding that the wall was mentioned during a White House dinner "but without the purpose of imposing anything."

+During dinner, attended by industry leaders, Trump joked that he had behaved himself and not mentioned the wall in their public engagements, Mexican newspaper Reforma reported, citing diplomatic sources.
+Lopez Obrador said the issue was not raised because it was agreed the meeting would focus on common ground.

 ALSO READ